The Navigatorby Synthiam

 Config - Variables

-There are many global variables that are set for The Navigator.
-There is a question mark next to each variable which explains in greater detail.
+Many global variables are set for The Navigator.
+A question mark next to each variable explains in greater detail.
 The variable contents can be viewed using the Variable Watcher skill found in the Scripts category.

 Config - Settings

-1) Ignore distance values that are less than this specified distance in CM.
+1) Ignore distance values less than this specified distance in CM.
 The distance values are provided by any NMS Level #3 Group #1 sensor.

-2) Ignore distance values that are further than this specified distance in CM.
+2) Ignore distance values further than this specified distance in CM.
 The distance values are provided by any NMS Level #3 Group #1 sensor.

-3) Filter false positives by removing obstacles that are detected and then later not detected within the same area.
+3) Filter false positives by removing detected obstacles and then later not detected within the same area.

-In the photo above, we're using an iRobot Roomba as the robot with an Intel T265 positioning sensor.
-The painter's tape on the floor is marking the starting position of the robot.
+We're using an iRobot Roomba as the robot with an Intel T265 positioning sensor in the photo above.
+The painter's tape on the floor marks the robot's starting position.
 The outline allows us to position the robot into the square, and the marking on the front of the robot aligns with the specified heading.